This post is also available in: Español (Spanish)

 Once customers accept a package on Jubel and embark on a trip, they encounter various sealed envelopes at stops throughout the itinerary.
 These envelopes will guide them to their next destination as if it were some action-adventure game.

 All the while, they will include recommendations for restaurants, sightseeing, tours, etc. Customers can decide whether to accept these tips or simply continue traveling.

 Both under 30 years old, Toscano and Bergengruen founded the company in 2015 with their private savings.
 At the time, this was an accumulative US$50 thousand.
-Prior to their success on Shark Tank Mexico, though, they had raised approximately US$200 thousand.
+Prior the success of Jubel on Shark Tank Mexico, though, they had raised approximately US$200 thousand.

 Half of this came from Capital Innovators and the other half through a MicroVentures equity crowdfunding campaign with around 230 investors, according to Toscano in an exclusive correspondence.

 Jubel is part of Capital Innovators portfolio, a venture capital firm based in St. Louis, Missouri.
 It participated in the group’s 2018 Demo Day along with 11 other startups, all of whom were selected out of 860 applicants from 56 countries and 35 states.

 Over time, Jubel has also worked with around 500 travelers.
 Sales multiplied from US$25 thousand in 2015 to US$620 thousand in 2018.
 Headquartered in Chula Vista, California, goals for this year include tripling sales and earning average tickets of US$3,500.